 - Removal of threats against health or safety.
 If any part of the house poses a health or safety risk, the 203k loan will cover the removal of such threats.
 For instance, if you find that any part of the house has asbestos or mold, you should be able to demolish and rebuild that section.

 - Redoing the plumbing.
 You can upgrade, fix, or replace the plumbing system.
-You are even allowed to use the funds to add a water well or septic system.
+You can even use the funds to add a water well or septic system.

 - Installing or redoing roofing, gutters, and downspouts.
-Rehabilitating the essential exterior functions of the house is allowed.
+You can rehabilitate the essential exterior functions of the house.

 - Installing or redoing the floors.
-Improving the interior floors of the house is allowed.
+You're able to improve the interior floors of the house.
 You can either rehabilitate the existing floors or install floor treatments, such as laminate, vinyl, or tile.

 - Landscaping improvements.
 If the land on which the property stands needs some improvements, you'll be able to use the funds from the rehab loan to get that work done.